Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/terminal.md

 Sets the standard error handle of the current process.

 ### Arguments
 1. `handle`: The handle to set the output to.
-This may be a number indicating a virtual terminal to use, a TTY created with `mktty`, a handle with a `write` function, a device path or UUID to a peripheral that has a TTY (such as a monitor), or `nil` to disable.
+This may be one of:
+  * a number indicating a virtual terminal to use
+  * a TTY created with `mktty`
+  * a handle with a `write` function
+  * a device path or UUID to a peripheral that has a TTY (such as a monitor)
+  * `nil` to disable stderr.

 ### Return Values
 This syscall does not return anything.